oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/6-feed.md

 The subscription is now created.
 It will show as **Pending** for a couple of minutes, then **Active** once it is live.

 7. Next we need to set up event rules that will trigger notifications.
-In the search box in the top left, search for 'events', and click the 'Rules - Event Service' link:
+In the search box in the top left, search for 'events', and click the 'Rules - Events Service' link:

   ![The OCI Console search window, searching, for events, with Rules - Event Service highlighted](images/search-events.png)